Orienfish/IoTSim_Model/Arduino_model/README.md

 - arduino_mlp/arduino_mlp.ino runs on the Arduino.
 - rpi/serial_measurement_once.py runs on the RPi.
 - pwr_perf_temp_data folder contains the raw text files.

+To run the experiment, there are several steps:
+- upload the program to Arduino, make sure that the output of Arduino can be read by USB-TTL on the laptop.
+- connect Arduino to the powermeter.
+- when `Waiting for start signal...` displaying on the serial port of the laptop, start `serial_measurement_once.py` on the measuring RPi.
+- the power trace will be automically stored on RPi, while the time and temperature data need to be copied from the serial port of the laptop to a text file.

+## Processing Data

 One text file contains the power/temperature trace during running one workload.
 For example, `pwr_10_1.txt` contains the power trace of running MLP with 10 inputs and 1 hidden layers.
 The nodes in one hidden layer is fixed to 20.